What happens on settlement day for the buyer?

 Who tells council?

-“As part of the conveyancing process, after settlement has gone through, we will send a document called a Notice of Acquisition to the water authority, local council, State Revenue Office and Owners Corporation Manager, if applicable, to advise them that you are the new owner of this property from the settlement date,” says Ken.
+“As part of the conveyancing process, once settlement is complete, we will notify the water authority, local council, State Revenue Office and Owners Corporation Manager (if applicable), to advise them that you are the new owner of this property from the settlement date,” says Enticott.

 Council rates are the responsibility of the seller up to and including the day of settlement.
 Your conveyancer will prepare a ‘State of Adjustments’ that apportions the outgoings, including water rates, council rates, and if applicable, land tax or owners corporation fees.
-Ken also advises that “any outstanding fees payable to the authorities will also be collected from the seller at settlement to ensure that the rates are paid in full.”
+Enticott also advises that “any outstanding fees payable to the authorities will be collected from the seller at settlement to ensure that the rates are paid in full and you do not inherit any debts".

 Can I change the settlement date?

 The settlement date stipulated in the sale of contract can only be varied by agreement of both parties.
 This is intended to protect both parties to the contract.
-The buyer may ask for an extension, however, “the vendor has the right to charge penalty interest under the contract, though.
-This will be calculated from the original settlement date to the new date you are requesting,” says Ken.
+The buyer may ask for an extension, however, “if the seller does not agree, you will be bound to complete settlement on the contractual date.
+The seller also has the right to charge penalty interest on the balance of the purchase price owing for each day you delay,” says Enticott.

 Anything else to consider?

-Arranging your insurance and getting utilities connected is your job.
-Ken advises to “contact your preferred suppliers for gas, power, internet and things like that about a week or so before settlement, so everything can be connected on the day, making for a seamless move into your new property."
+Getting utilities connected is your job.
+Enticott advises contacting your preferred suppliers for gas, electricity, phone and internet about a week or so before settlement, so everything can be connected on the day, making for a seamless move into your new property.